 I think this gets at the heart of where my passion comes from, training has become my balancing “me time” and also an endless journey to search my potential in a healthy, balanced way.

-I still enjoy riding my bike, and would love to explore Mallorca with Kristen one day.
+When I’m not instructing Pilates training in Perth, I enjoy riding my bike, and would love to explore Mallorca with Kristen one day.
 Oh, I plan to do the Rottnest Swim one day too, but that’s another story!